Online Learning of Whittle Indices for Restless Bandits with Non-Stationary Transition Kernels: Online Problem Setting

-In this section, we model the non-stationarity of transition kernels in RMABs.
-Since transition kernels in an RMAB may drift at varying rates across different arms $n \in [N]$, we define an arm-specific upper bound, $\epsilon_n$, on the rate at which the transition kernel of arm $n$ can change over two consecutive episodes.

-We consider that the total variation distance \cite{polyanskiy2014lecture} between transition kernels in two consecutive episodes is upper bounded by a parameter $\epsilon_n$ for arm $n$.
-Specifically, we have
+In this section, we model the transition kernels for our non-stationary RMAB setting.
+We assume that the transition kernels $P_{n, t}$ may drift at varying rates across different arms $n \in [N]$ with the constraint that the total variation distance between transition kernels of two consecutive episodes is bounded from above by

-The parameter $\epsilon_n$ determines how quickly the transition kernels change.
-If $\epsilon_n \rightarrow 0$, then transition kernels of arm $n$ are close to stationary, whereas if $\epsilon_n$ is far from $0$, the transition kernels of arm $n$ become highly non-stationary.

-In an RMAB problem, stationary and non-stationary transition kernels can co-exist.
-To address this co-existing dynamics, we categorize the state-action pairs for each arm $n \in [N]$ into the following two sets based on prior domain knowledge: